-Often when we help homeowners remodel their home, one question always comes up.
+Often when we help homeowners remodel their homes, one question always comes up.
 “What should we do with our old granite countertops?”
-While the answer on this varies depending on your circumstances, we have a few solutions.
+While the answer to this varies depending on your circumstances, we have a few solutions.

 Five things to do with your old granite countertops

 The average life expectancy of a granite countertop is long.
 Remember, many stone countertops throughout the world are still around in historic buildings.
 Experts estimate that most natural stone countertops can last over 100 years.

 Marble was not the only stone used in the ancient world to build the wonders of the world.
 Some of the structures in ancient Egypt, which still stand today, use granite.
 Builders around the world use the sturdy stone for building.

 Occasionally, something happens to your granite countertop.
 While granite countertops breaking down entirely are rare, you need to maintain the granite stone.
 Otherwise, you might not be able to save it.